Imabulary/Imabulary/README.md

 1. Ensure that Docker and `docker-compose` tools are installed on your local device.
 2. Create all required `.env` files to start the project.
 [How to work with `.env` files](docs/SECURITY.md).
+   - Create `.env` for the flutter app inside the `mobile/assets` folder.
+Also, you will find there `.env.example`
+   - Create `.env` for the backend inside the root of the `server` folder.
+Also, you will find there `.env.example`
-3. In the root of the `server` directory create 2 files `admin-account.json` and `service-account.json`.
+4. In the root of the `server` directory create 2 files `admin-account.json` and `service-account.json`.
 You can find the content of those files in our [secrets vault](https://vault.bitwarden.com/#/vault).
-4. Populate the project's CLI commands by running `source scripts.sh` in the terminal being in the project's root directory.
+5. Populate the project's CLI commands by running `source scripts.sh` in the terminal being in the project's root directory.
 Yes, you have to have a UNIX-based machine or environment.
-5. Run the `devBuild` command in the terminal.
+6. Run the `devBuild` command in the terminal.
 By doing it, you start a backend and database using Docker, so make sure that the Docker daemon is running on your machine.
-6. To start a mobile app, you have to have either an emulator running on your device or a real device connected to your machine.
+7. To start a mobile app, you must have either an emulator running on your device or a real device connected to your machine.
 Then run `flutter run` in the terminal and choose your preferred device.

 ## Project structure